eternal-flame-AD/yumechi.jp/content/en/blog/rust-functions-in-cxx-speak.md

 }
 ```

-Note that the `count` variable is declared as a local variable, but it becomes "owned" by the closure, so it's memory is not freed when `make_counter` returns.
+Note that the `count` variable is declared as a local variable, but it becomes "owned" by the closure, so its memory is not freed when `make_counter` returns.

 Under the hood, this closure actually gets "pulled out" from `make_counter` and `count` becomes part of the stack frame for `main`.